umich-its-container-service/TabPy-prototype/README.md

 ## Overview

-Attempting to build a TabPy image with Podman, then run and test its a container from that image.
+Attempting to build a TabPy image with Podman, then run and test a container from that image.

 ## Various problems